aws/aws-toolkit-vscode/README.md

 AWS Toolkit for JetBrains - a plugin for interacting with AWS from JetBrains IDEs.
 The plugin includes features that make it easier to write applications on [Amazon Web Services](https://aws.amazon.com/) using a JetBrains IDE.

-The Toolkit is currently in preview and only available if built from [source](#building-from-source).
+The toolkit is in preview and only available if built from [source](#building-from-source).
+This is pre-release software and we recommend against using it in a production environment.

+This is an open source project because we want you to be involved.
+We love issues, feature requests, code reviews, pull requests or any positive contribution.

 ## Features